• Skip to primary navigation

 • Line 9x13 pan with parchment paper and set aside.

-• In a large saucepan over medium heat, melt butter and stir constantly.
+• In a large saucepan over medium heat, melt butter and stir frequently.
 Butter will begin to foam and boil.
-After 4 to 5 minutes you will see brown flecks appear in the bottom of the pan.
+After about 4 to 5 minutes you will see brown flecks appear in the bottom of the pan.
 Continue to stir until butter is golden and flecks are a medium brown color.
 Watch closely, butter will brown quickly.
 Process will take about 5 to 7 minutes.

 • Using a spatula, press cereal mixture firmly into 9x13 pan.
 Allow to cool completely before cutting into squares.